ClimateImpactLab/dscim-facts-epa/README.md

 To run outside of Docker, FACTS must be run on a Linux machine.

-<i>2.
-Download global-only modules-data from Zenodo:
+2. Download global-only modules-data from Zenodo:
 ```
 wget -P facts/modules-data -i facts/modules-data/modules-data.global-only.urls.txt
 ```

-As of December 2022, the data for stable FACTS modules are available on Zenodo at https://doi.org/10.5281/zenodo.7478191 and https://doi.org/10.5281/zenodo.7478447 (note, split between two Zenodo entries because of size limitations).
-Because we are only doing global projections with the modules used in the Kopp et al. (2023) manuscript, this downloads only a subset of the total FACTS data.
+<i>As of December 2022, the data for stable FACTS modules are available on Zenodo at https://doi.org/10.5281/zenodo.7478191 and https://doi.org/10.5281/zenodo.7478447 (note, split between two Zenodo entries because of size limitations).
+Because we are only doing global projections with the modules used in the Kopp et al. (2023) manuscript, this downloads only a subset of the total FACTS data. </i>

 3. To run FACTS outside of a docker, the user can use the `dscim-facts-epa` environment installed above.
 Activate the environment by typing `conda activate dscim-facts-epa` and install additional python packages:
 ```